One Weakness Of The Articles Of Confederation

 Comprehensive Overview

 The absence of a strong executive branch and a national judiciary further weakened the Articles of Confederation.
 The Confederation Congress served as both the legislative and executive body, with committees responsible for carrying out the day-to-day functions of government.
 This arrangement lacked the efficiency and expertise of a dedicated executive branch, making it difficult to enforce laws and administer government programs.
 The absence of a national judiciary meant that there was no independent body to resolve disputes between states or interpret the laws of the Confederation.
-This led to inconsistencies in the application of laws and made it difficult to ensure that the states were complying with their obligations under the Articles.
+This led to inconsistencies in the application of laws and made it difficult to see to it that the states were complying with their obligations under the Articles.

 Trends and Latest Developments

 Professional insights suggest that a nuanced understanding of the Articles of Confederation is essential for navigating the complex challenges facing contemporary society.
 While the Articles ultimately proved to be inadequate as a framework for governing the United States, its emphasis on states' rights and individual liberties continues to resonate with many Americans.
-The ongoing debates about federalism, the role of government in the economy, and the balance between individual freedom and collective responsibility are all informed by the historical experience of the Articles of Confederation.
+So the ongoing debates about federalism, the role of government in the economy, and the balance between individual freedom and collective responsibility are all informed by the historical experience of the Articles of Confederation.
 By studying the strengths and weaknesses of this early experiment in self-governance, we can gain valuable insights for addressing the challenges of our own time and building a more just and sustainable society.

 Tips and Expert Advice